 Thirsty and hungry I reached the top of the first peak, while I looked out towards peak 2.
-With a spot of service at the top of the trail my local friend messaged me saying hiking to peak 2 was pretty dangerous and I couldn’t even see a trail.
-I decided peak 1 would be my end point for today.
+With a spot of service at the top of the trail, my local friend messaged me saying hiking to peak 2 was pretty dangerous and I couldn’t even see a trail.
+I decided peak 1 would be my endpoint for today.

 Tibetan prayer flags hang atop the peak, which looks down into Hanalei valley and Hanalei river on one side while epic ridges stretch out over the other side.
-Helicopters on tours zip below you as do the rolling clouds, often leaving you with a white blanket to stare at.
+Helicopter tours zip below you as do the rolling clouds, often leaving you with a white blanket to stare at.
 I stayed at the top for over an hour, enjoying the breaks in the clouds to take in the view.

 The journey down was arduous, as I dreamed of water and a bite to eat.
-At full throttle on the way down from Peak 1 to the entrance, it took me only 2 hours.
+At full-throttle on the way down from Peak 1 to the entrance, it took me only 2 hours.
 Therefore, if done at a quick pace the entire hike from Okolehao trail to Peak 1 would take about 5 hours round trip.

 I hope this blog helps you decide whether you finish up on the bench or push on and tackle Hihimanu Ridge.
 Let me know your experience in the comments.

-The Grand Hyatt Resort – Best Family Resort: With the best kids’ club on the island, wildlife talks in the lobby, and a five-acre pool complex that includes an enormous lazy-river pool, a waterslide, and a saltwater lagoon big enough for kayaking, the Grand Hyatt is unbeatable for keeping kids busy and parents happy.
-Plus, five of the resort’s 11 restaurants have children’s menus at The Grand Hyatt Resort.
+- The Grand Hyatt Resort – Best Family Resort: Best kids’ club on the island, a 5-acre pool complex with a lazy river pool, a waterslide, and a saltwater lagoon big enough for kayaking.

-Kauai Hiking Guide: 15 BEST HIKES ON KAUAI
+15 BEST HIKES ON KAUAI, HAWAII – Circhub